SerenaTetart/Object_Detection/README.md

 ## Requirements
 For the first project you only need a Google account with <a href=https://colab.research.google.com/>Colab</a> and <a href=https://drive.google.com/drive/my-drive>Drive</a>. *(I am using Collab pro for the training)*

-But if you want to export and use the model you need to install manually Tensorflow Object Detection, you'll find a good tutorial on this <a href=https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html>link</a>
+But if you want to train locally you need to install manually Tensorflow Object Detection, you'll find a good tutorial on this <a href=https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html>link</a>

 ## Project 1 - Object Detection using EfficientDet